-Impact Driver Vs Impact Wrench Uses
+Difference Between Using an Impact Driver and Impact Wrench

 You can make a quick call on which impact tool to use based on the drive style.
 Generally speaking, an impact driver is a screwdriving specialist.
 When you’re working with fasteners that require a driver bit such as slotted, Phillips, square, or Torx, an impact driver is the right tool for the job.
 It’s also capable of drilling with bits that have a compatible shank.